Lamer87/Keyboard_ScanCodes_for_remapping/README.md

 <!-- ### `v1.0` -->
 [<img src="https://i.ibb.co/h7hwpbn/Empty-png.png" width="1"/>](https://github.com/Lamer87/Space_Engineers_DLC_unlocker#space-engineers-dlc-unlocker)
 ---
-❗ Note: this is only for changing one key to another, it is not possible to map combinations (example CTRL+C) to a key,
+❗ Note: this is only for changing one key to another, it is NOT possible to map combinations
-❗ to do this you need a tool.
+(example CTRL+C) to a key, to do this you need a tool.

 ---